khulnasoft-lab/design.khulnasoft.com/contents/components/stepper.md

 - Users progress to the next page through a primary button with descriptive button text.
 - Progress is prevented and clear errors displayed if any required inputs are invalid.
 - Optional steps should additionally have a visible **Skip** button.
-- All steps should be shown if the number of steps are determined from the start.
+- All steps should be shown in the **Indicator** if the number of steps is determined from the start.
 For example, when signing up for a new account, user input does not impact the total number of steps, so all steps can be shown.
-- Only one step should be populated at a time if the number of steps are undetermined.
+- Only one step in the **Indicator** should be populated at a time if the number of steps is undetermined.
 For example, if user input removes a future step, only one step should be shown at once.
 This follows [progressive disclosure guidelines](/usability/progressive-disclosure) and ensures that conditional logic can work properly without impacting the user's ability to navigate to previous steps.
 - A confirmation dialog should be triggered if the user leaves the flow before they complete their process.
 Ideally, the progress would be saved so that when they return, they can pick up where they left off.
 If that is not possible, be sure to communicate they will lose all data they entered.
+- Users will trigger the process to initiate at the last step through the primary button.
+For example, if the user is filling out data to create a new GitLab account, they will use the primary button in the last step to create the account.

 ### Content
 <!--